8 min read

-Topics are logical collections of messages that are managed by MapR Streams.
+Topics are logical collections of messages that are managed by MapR Event Store.
 Topics decouple sources, which are the producers of data, from consumers, which are applications for processing, analyzing, and sharing data.
 Topics organize events: producers publish to a relevant topic and consumers subscribe to the topics of interest to them.

 Topics are partitioned for throughput and scalability.
 Partitions, which exist within topics, are parallel, ordered, sequences of messages that are continually appended to.
 Partitions make topics scalable by spreading the load for a topic across multiple servers.
-Producers’ publishing is load balanced between partitions by MapR Streams, and consumers can be grouped to read in parallel.
+Producers’ publishing is load balanced between partitions by MapR Event Store, and consumers can be grouped to read in parallel.

 A stream is a collection of topics that you can manage together.
 Streams can be asynchronously replicated between MapR clusters, with publishers and listeners existing anywhere, enabling truly global applications.